Alfonio/Alfonio/README.md

 <div>

-- 🌱 I’m currently learning: Python, Data science, Web Development, New technologies
+- 🌱 I’m currently learning: Data science, Next.js, Tailwind and New technologies

 - 👯 I’m looking to collaborate on: **projects related to all kinds**